aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

 Learn more
 ----------

 When you use this recipe, parameters and configurations will vary from those used in this article.
-For Apache Kafka and Aiven for ClickHouse advanced parameters, a related blog, and instructions on how to get started with Aiven Terraform Provider, see `Set up your first Aiven Terraform project <https://docs.aiven.io/docs/tools/terraform/get-started.html>`_.
+For Aiven for PostgreSQL and Aiven for ClickHouse advanced parameters, a related blog, and instructions on how to get started with Aiven Terraform Provider, see `Set up your first Aiven Terraform project <https://docs.aiven.io/docs/tools/terraform/get-started.html>`_.